andrewpareles/scope-tailwind/README.md

 }
 ```

-We also build your Tailwind file (the one that has `@tailwind base`, etc) so that everything has the same prefixes.
-This lets you avoid having to manually prefix all your classNames when using Tailwind.

-In addition to prefixing, we make Tailwind only apply to elements inside a special className (details below).
-This means Tailwind is truly scoped, and not even global styles leak out.
+We build your Tailwind file too, so everything has the same prefix.
+In addition, we only apply Tailwind to elements inside a special className (details below) so Tailwind is truly scoped, and not even global styles leak out.

 ## Using Scope-Tailwind